Brod8362/csoc4353/plan/architecture.md

    - **Authentication Service:** This service will handle user authentication and authorization, including login and registration functionality.
    - **Database:** Will store user data, including client profiles and fuel quote history.
    - **Fuel Quote Calculations:** Program responsible for calculationg fuel rates based on the provided criteria.
-   - **Profile Managment:** Manages client profiles, including client registration, and updating existing users.
+   - **Profile Management:** Manages client profiles, including client registration, and updating existing users.
 3. **Integration**
    - **APIs:** Backend services will expose APIs for communication with the frontend.
    - **Data Flow:** User inputs from the frontend will be sent to the backend, processed, and the results will be sent back to the frontend for display.